daydreamersjp/opt-coupon-dist/README.md

 ![](https://latex.codecogs.com/gif.latex?ROI%20%3D%20%5Cfrac%7Bexpected%20%5C%20increase%20%5C%20of%20%5C%20sales%7D%7Bbudget%20%5C%20amount%7D%20%3D%20%5Cfrac%7Bexpected%20%5C%20increase%20%5C%20of%20%5C%20conversion*unit%20%5C%20sales%7D%7Bbudget%20%5C%20amount%7D)

 And maximizing ROI will give the cutoff point to increase the budget.
-There, the increase of denominator gets more than the increase of numerator.

 Now there we have ![](https://latex.codecogs.com/gif.latex?unit%20%5C%20sales) as a new exogenous parameter.
 These are all the exogenous parameters and their inputs for our case study this time:
 - ![](https://latex.codecogs.com/gif.latex?c_%7Bdm1%7D%20%3D%200), ![](https://latex.codecogs.com/gif.latex?c_%7Bdm2%7D%20%3D%2010), and ![](https://latex.codecogs.com/gif.latex?c_%7Bdm3%7D%20%3D%2020).